Skip to main content

 Market Trading

-The Market contract is a decentralized order book for buying and selling escrow tokens (tokenized points) before TGE.
-It also handles the conversion of escrow tokens to actual tokens after TGE.
+The Market contract is a decentralized order book for buying and selling tokenized points before TGE.
+It handles offer creation, collateral validation, escrow minting, and routing filled offers into settlement.

 How Offers Work